MuddySpud/MuddySpud.github.io/docs/LuSenlinTech/space/Balcony.md

 *   **Micro-Climate Mapping:** Identifying potential wind tunnels, frost pockets, or heat sinks specific to your balcony.
 *   **Structural Planning:** Ensuring the ideal placement for both plant health and your enjoyment of the space.

-This data allows us to fine-tune everything from the tilt of your **HotCarrier™** solar panels to the schedule of your **PrecisionHeat™** system, guaranteeing your garden thrives in its unique environment.
+This data allows us to fine-tune the schedule of your **PrecisionHeat™** system and other climate controls, guaranteeing your garden thrives in its unique environment.
+If your system requires off-grid power, this survey will also determine the optimal tilt and placement for **HotCarrier™** solar panels.